dimanikulin/dimanikulin/WorkInGL.md

 <img src="./Images/Luxemburg,Luxemburg.jpeg" alt="Luxemburg, Luxemburg" />

+## A white paper on GlobalLogic Insights
+I have just published a white paper on [Globallogic Insights](https://www.globallogic.com/insights/white-papers/detecting-architectural-gaps-with-automation/)

+In this paper, I delve into various manual architecture review methods and propose automated alternatives that not only reduce the time and resources required but also yield better outcomes.

+You will gain insights into:

+- Understanding architecture drift and erosion and their impact on business.
+- Exploring the workings of dependency analysis, peer reviews, and other manual inspections.
+- Recognizing the limitations of manual reviews as they may not address issues that arise despite adhering to best practices in architecture governance.
+- Considering specific factors related to compliance, data security, DevOps, and more when evaluating architecture review solutions.
+- Examining example use case scenarios to visualize the automation of architecture checks.

+I would like to extend my special thanks to Orkhan Gasimov for his valuable assistance!

+Enjoy your reading experience!

+### Tags
+whitepaper softwarearchitecture softwaredesign

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |